 To begin the setup configuration, you or your customer must first generate a set of Shopify private app keys.
 The process of generating the app keys is detailed here.

-Once you or your customer have generated the API keys (see Step 8 of the documentation linked above titled “Generate credentials from the Shopify admin”), please fill out our API Integration Survey.
+Once you or your customer have generated the API keys (see Step 8 of the documentation linked above titled “Generate credentials from the Shopify admin”), complete the instructions in Step 2 below to assign the required API permissions to the newly generated set of keys.

 - Log in to your Shopify store.